 INFANTS AND TODDLERS

-Sunday mornings during both our 9:30 and 11:00 AM services, infants and toddlers are warmly welcomed and cared for by a loving team of dedicated caregivers.
+Sunday mornings during both our 9:30 and 11:00 AM services (during the school year; 10:00 AM in the summer), infants and toddlers are warmly welcomed and cared for by a loving team of dedicated caregivers.
 Children are also always welcome to attend worship at both services with their families.
 The team of adult volunteers and one youth create a space for young children to play, learn and explore together.
 For more information, see our Infants and Toddlers page.

 RELIGIOUS EXPLORATION FOR CHILDREN